SaiShashankGP/Task-1/Minitask_1.md

 But I think when given a sufficient amount of time and as a group, it can be done with much more improvements than the above one.

+# Project 7 - Seismograph
+#### Description:
+Home made seismograph can be used to know when an earthquake happens near our home and we can take measures accordingly.
+This uses some simple components like Raspberry pi, Raspberry Shake OS etc...

+#### Components required:

+1. Raspberry pi
+2. Racotech RGI-20DX geophone
+3. Shake RS1D board
+4. micro SD card

+#### Ideation: